Guarding Your Yard: How to Keep Wallabies at Bay

 There are numerous humane methods to keep wallabies away.
 These include the following options.

-Natural Barriers and Fencing to Deter Wallabies
+Natural Barriers and Fencing to Keep Wallabies Out of the Garden

 The first tactic is about keeping wallabies from accessing your garden.
 Unfortunately, it is very unlikely that a fence will keep all kangaroos and wallabies out of your garden.
 Some of the largest kangaroos can clear a two-metre fence with ease.